By Amy Hunt

 - Dishwasher and fridge: "Dishwashers, fridges, tops of cupboards and ovens should be added to your family cleaning schedule as a monthly task, but if never hurts to quickly wipe over your oven after every use just using a cloth and warm soapy water."

-Research from homeware company Thomas Sanderson suggests we don't actually always clean our kitchens and kitchen appliances as often as we perhaps should.
+Research from homeware company Thomas Sanderson suggests we don't actually always complete our kitchen cleaning routines or clean our kitchen appliances as often as we perhaps should.
 According to their study, our hobs often go five days between cleans, while the microwave usually goes 60 days before a clean, and the fridge, a whole 365 days!
-That's one clean of the fridge a year for most people - which unfortunately, isn't anywhere near as often as we should clean it.
+That's one clean of the fridge a year for most people—which unfortunately, isn't anywhere near as often as we should clean it.
 It's enough to have you reaching for the soap and water...

 What are the dirtiest spots in our kitchen?